dezignhero/swiper.js/README.md

 * container - The element that contains all the slides.
 Default markup expects '.container'.
 * controls - The selector used for jQuery/Zepto to grab and identify controls.
 Default is '.control'.
 * page : The selector used for jQuery/Zepto to grab and identify individual pages.
 Default is '.page'.
+* clickEvent : The event used to trigger button presses on the controls.
+Swiper.js will use 'touchstart' if it is available.
+Otherwise default is 'click'.